rust-windowing/softbuffer/README.md

 Overview
 ==
-This is a fork of [softbuffer](https://github.com/john01dav/softbuffer) for more active maintenance, as softbuffer now appears to be unmaintained.
-Currently, it is a drop-in replacement for softbuffer, and many things are the same (including this README).

 As the popularity of the library [minifb](https://crates.io/crates/minifb) shows, it is useful to put a 2D buffer/image on a window in a platform-independent way.
 Minifb's approach to doing window management itself, however, is problematic code duplication.
 We already have very high quality libraries for this in the Rust ecosystem